Triple digit heat through Sunday

 10-day Forecast:

 A cold front will completely change our weather pattern for the early part of next week.
-We’ll start the month of Juy with seasonable summer temperatures, no triple digits for now.
+We’ll start the month of July with seasonable summer temperatures, no triple digits for now.

 Tracking the Tropics:

 The tropics are starting to come alive.
 There is a 60% chance for tropical development the next five days in the Atlantic.
 The long range models have this moving almost directly east to west headed toward Central America.
+And as of late Friday we’ve started to look at an area in the northern Gulf where thunderstorms will have a 20% chance of developing into something tropical.
 Make sure you’re prepared for the rest of the season by getting our Hurricane Tracker App.